argonne-lcf/inference-endpoints/README.md

 # ALCF Inference Endpoints
-This repository provides examples of using the OpenAI API-based `ALCF Inference Endpoints` for running Large Language Models (LLMs) inference.
+This repository provides examples of using the OpenAI API-based `ALCF Inference Endpoints` for running Large Language Models (LLMs) inference built using [Globus Compute](https://www.globus.org/compute).

 Currently, our endpoints are running on two clusters, with more to come: